How do you get people to care about landmine detection when tragedy is everywhere?

 Solution

-We made statue of a rat.
+We made a statue of a … rat.

 Magawa was an APOPO-trained rat who safely detected more than 100 landmines during his working life.
 After retiring, he later died peacefully — an unlikely hero who saved countless lives.